Children and young people are affected in three basic ways when their parents and carers are experiencing problematic alcohol and other drugs use:

 - in situations at home or in the community

-- through their own AOD use (Learn more in the sections on Working with children and Young people and AOD use)
+- through their own alcohol and other drugs use (Learn more in the sections on Working with children and Young people and alcohol and other drugs use)

 Watch Crystal Oertle tell the story of her dependence on heroin in Heroin addiction, recovery and no shame.
 Crystal describes taking her young baby with her to score regularly, sometimes more than once a day.
 Her story highlights the way dependence can take hold of a parent’s day-to-day life.